jhonnasi/Master-Zimbra_Messages_Remover/README.md

 ## Contact
 If you have questions, suggestions, or contributions, feel free to contact me on my GitHub profile: jhonnasi.

-Thank you for using or contributing to the Master - Zimbra Messages Remover project!
+Thank you for using or contributing to the Master - Messages Remover project!